mauricerenck/komments/README.md

   - Dashboard for komments in moderation/spam
   - Moderate komments on your page
   - Disable/enable komments per page
+- ✅ Disable komments after a certain number of dates in relation to the publish date

 ![the dashboard](doc-assets/komments-dashboard.png)
 (The komment dashboard)